Game4Move78/bwjq/README.md

 | `bwjq -c PATH`       | copy value to clipboard |            |
 | `bwjq -q PATH`       | print value as QR code  | `qrencode` |

 Paths correspond to folder, followed by item followed by the path.
 So the password in item "myitem" in folder "myfolder" can be shown using `bwjq myfolder/myitem/login/password`.
+Items without a folder are prefixed by `/`.
 Autocompletions are supported for paths.

 ## Customization